Bitagora/bitagora-web/nodes/install/ubuntu.md

 If you have any firewall set up in your computer, please make sure the ports are accessible for remote tcp connections.

-The installation script will then download the configuration files and run
+The installation script will then download the configuration files and run:

 ```
 docker-compose up